AlvaroParker/CMUbomb/phase5/Solution.md

 We can split the function in 4 main sections.

-In the first section (instruction `0` to instruction `28`) we have the functino epilogue, we allocate some space in the stack and we check the length of the input string we gave to the `phase_5` function using the `string_length` function.
+In the first section (instruction `0` to instruction `28`) we have the functino prologue, we allocate some space in the stack and we check the length of the input string we gave to the `phase_5` function using the `string_length` function.
 If the length is equal to `0x6` (`6` in decimal) we continue, if not, the bomb explotes.

 ```asm
 0x08048d2c <+0>:     push   ebp